Anders Mol: Beach career

 The duo was also dominating the world tour season 2018/19.
 They won 4-star tournaments in Las Vegas, Itapema, Jinjiang, Ostrava und landed a second place in Warsaw.
 At the world championship in Hamburg they lost in the semifinal against the German team Thole/ Wickler landed a third place in the end.
 The following tournaments in Gstaad, Tokyo, and Vienna they claimed gold.
 At the European Championship in Moscow Mol/Sorum defended their title.
 At the World Tour Finals in Rome Mol/Sorum won a bronze medal.
 Mol finished the 2019/2018 year with another four FIVB awards, Best Blocker, Best Setter, Best Attacker and Most Outstanding Player.
 Mol/Sorum also won the FIVB Most Outstanding Team.

 In 2020, Mol/Sorum once again defended their European Championship title winning gold in Jurmala, Latvia.
 This win made them the third team in history to win a European Championship three years in a row.
 At 23 and 24, respectively they are the youngest team to achieve this feat.

-At the 2020 Tokyo Olympics, the pair won gold medals, beating Russians Viacheslav Krasilnikov and Oleg Stoyanovskiy in the final.
+At the 2020 Tokyo Olympics, the pair won gold medals, beating Russians Viacheslav Krasilnikov and Oleg Stoyanovskiy in the finals.
+The pairing of Anders Mol and Christian Sorum defeated the Russian Olympic Committee's Viachelslav Krasilnikov and Oleg Stoyanovskiy in straight sets, 21-17, 21-18.
+Both sets were tightly contested, through Norway rarely relinquished control.

 They won gold at the 2021 European Championship in Vienna, becoming the first team to win it four times and the first team to win four consecutive times.